CDLUC3/ezid/templates/doc/apidoc.2.rst

 pairs.
 The dictionary is single-valued: an element name may not be repeated.
 Names and values are strings.
 Leading and trailing whitespace in names and values is not significant.
 Neither element names nor element values may be empty.
-(When modifying an identifier, an uploaded empty value is treated as a command to delete the element entirely.)
+(When updating an identifier, an uploaded empty value is treated as a command to delete the element entirely.)